tchajed/sys-verif-fa25/docs/syllabus.md

 # Syllabus

-This class is called _systems verification_.
+This class is an introduction to _systems verification_.
 The core idea is understanding how to write a mathematical proof that a program is correct, a process called (program) _verification_.
 The class is called "_systems_ verification" because we will focus on techniques applicable to low-level systems software with features like pointers and concurrency (in some future version of this class I hope to also cover distributed systems, but the techniques aren't quite there yet).

 The class is divided into three sections: